Kenya Coast & Safari Conservation Tour: Sea Turtles & Wildlife

 Photo Gallery - Wildlife Safari

 Today after breakfast, we head inland to start the second leg of our Kenya exploration, a 6 day wildlife safari.
-We first head to Tsavo East National Park, the country’s largest park at more than 11,000 square kilometers (2-3 hour drive).
-En route, we will do a game drive and arrive to Ashnil Aruba in time for lunch.
-We’ll give an orientation and then you can have a relaxing afternoon observing the wildlife around the camp.
-Overnight in standard rooms at Ashnil Aruba Lodge or similar (2 nights).
-(BLD)
+We first head to Tsavo East National Park, the country’s largest park at more than 11,000 square kilometers (2-3 hours).

 FEB 9: Tsavo East Game Drives

-Today we will have tons of opportunities to see the parks’ extraordinary wildlife.
-We start with an early game drive before breakfast (coffee is available).
-Expect to see lots of elephants, giraffes, zebra, and many species of antelope and birds among others.
 We will then have down time until lunch and a relaxing afternoon before a late afternoon game drive.
-Enjoy a delicious buffet meal and have a drink by the fire at sunset and get a good night’s sleep or check out the pool or spa for a relaxing evening.
+Enjoy a delicious buffet meal and have a drink by the fire at sunset and get a good night’s sleep or check out the nocturnal wildlife from the viewing deck.
 (BLD)

 FEB 10: Lumo Community Conservancy & Soroi Cheetah Camp